As an Amazon Associate, I earn from qualifying purchases.

 • Adjust the orange zest to your preference, but leave the amount of orange juice as is to balance the amount of liquid in the sauce.

 • To freeze: Place unbaked chicken without sauce in the freezer and freeze for 3 hours.
-Remove and break apart any pieces that might have stuck together, and place in freezer-safe storage (these are our favorites).
-To bake: spray with olive oil spray (I use our Misto) while still frozen, and bake according to the directions in the recipe card below.
-You’ll need to add 1-2 minutes of cook time.
+Remove and break apart any pieces that might have stuck together, and place them in freezer-safe storage.
+To cook: spray with olive oil spray (I use our Misto) while still frozen, and air fry according to the directions in the recipe card below.
+You’ll need to add 1-2 minutes of cooking time.

 • Try to cut the chicken to somewhat uniform sizes so that it will cook evenly.